 The area of bookkeeping can be very versatile, especially if you are interested in starting your own business.
 Businesses of every size and structure require resources to help manage their finances.
 If you possess the necessary qualifications and business-related skills, you are in a great place to look at setting up your own bookkeeping business.

-The first step you will need to take will be to complete the right qualification.
+The first step you will need to take will be to complete the right bookkeeping and accounting qualification.
 Oxbridge offers an ICB Level 2 Certificate in Bookkeeping.
 If the Level 2 seems too much at this point, we also offer an Introduction to Bookkeeping course.
 In addition to teaching you all the knowledge and skills, you will need to become a bookkeeper, this distance learning course also allows you to become an affiliated member of the Institute of Certified Bookkeepers (ICB).
 Being an ICB member means you will receive supervision through the Practice Licence scheme that all self-employed bookkeepers need to have in place to be able to operate.
 See our full list of our ICB Bookkeeping Courses.

 Once you have completed this course and have the necessary experience, you will then need to develop a business plan.
 This plan will allow you to put in place operational targets and financial planning.
 A good business plan will also allow you to monitor your business as it grows.
 You will need to determine if you should set up your bookkeeping business as a sole trader, limited liability company, or even in a partnership arrangement with another bookkeeper.
 You can discuss these options with a private business support service or government-run advisory service.